 Looking for information on the web has become something that we do day in and day out.
 Whether it is support you are looking for, looking for a product or news about a particular topic, all you have to do is search on the web.
 Googler, a tool to Google from terminal or it’s a Google terminal.

 As a result, search engines have been designed so they can help us sift through or the garbage in order to get the information we seek.
 There are Google, Bing, and DuckDuckGo just to mention a few.
 But what do all these have in common?
 Well, to use these you need a browser such as Firefox or Chromium first.
 Well does no problem at all; except when all you have is a terminal and no GUI and browser.
 Also, you may have a GUI and a browser but you wish you did not have to leave the terminal just for that quick search, and thus comes Googler.

 Note: googler isn’t affiliated with Google in any way.

-googler is a tiny but powerful utility that allows you the power of Google (Web & News) and Google Site Search right from the command-line. googler was initially for users who wanted to use google on headless servers without X. You can integrate it with a text-based browser such as lynx or links in order to open your results right from the command line.
+Googler is a tiny but powerful utility that allows you the power of Google (Web & News) and Google Site Search right from the command-line.
+It was initially for users who wanted to use google on headless servers without X. You can integrate it with a text-based browser such as lynx or links in order to open your results right from the terminal.
 However, it has grown into a very handy and flexible utility that delivers much more.

 How to install Googler?

-googler requires Python 3.3 or later.
+Googler requires Python 3.3 or later.
 Only the latest patch release of each minor version is supported.
-Users of Ubuntu and ubuntu based distros can install it via PPA with the following commands:
+Users of Ubuntu or Ubuntu based distros can install it via PPA with the following commands:

-Or in a more easier way, Googler is a single standalone script, so you could download just a single file if you'd like to.
+Or in a more easier way, Googler (Google terminal) is a single standalone script, so you could download just a single file if you’d like to.

 sudo curl -o /usr/local/bin/googler https://raw.githubusercontent.com/jarun/googler/v3.3/googler && sudo chmod +x /usr/local/bin/googler